top of page

 Music Therapist

-Taylor J. Corcoran, MT-BC, a native of Springfield, Missouri, has been providing music therapy and music services to a variety of populations since 2016.
-Taylor grew up playing music with her family and church community, feeling called to use her passion for music to help others.
 She discovered the vast impact of music on the whole person as she completed her bachelor’s degree in music therapy and minor in psychology at Drury University.
 Taylor then completed an extensive six-month internship at AdventHealth Orlando Hospital in Florida and obtained her certification in music therapy.
 Taylor previously worked at the Center for Music Therapy and Wellness from 2016 to 2018, before moving with her husband to the Washington D.C. area.
-There, she worked at Spotsylvania Regional Medical Center, providing music therapy services on their inpatient behavioral health unit and as a worship director at their local church.
+There, she worked at Spotsylvania Regional Medical Center, providing music therapy services in their inpatient behavioral health unit and as a worship director at their local church.
 After moving back to Springfield in 2022, she was honored to return to the Center for Music Therapy and Wellness where she now provides services to individuals and groups, serviced both at the clinic and in the community.
-Taylor is passionate about providing each client with individualized services, using current research to inform evidence-based practices, and utilizing continued education and mentorship to develop as a therapist.
-In her free time, Taylor enjoys spending time with her husband, trying out new recipes, and serving in the worship team at her church.

 Sarah Bartholomew, MT-BC